Landon Donovan: 2005–2014

 LA Galaxy had another successful campaign in 2010 winning the Supporters' Shield for the first time since 2003.
-In that campaign, Donovan scored 7 goals and a team-high 16 assists.
-In the playoffs, LA Galaxy would ultimately succumb to FC Dallas in the semi-finals.
+In that campaign, Donovan scored seven goals and a team-high 16 assists.
+In the playoffs, LA Galaxy would ultimately succumb to Dallas in the semi-finals.
 In 2011, LA Galaxy again won the MLS Supporter's Shield.
-In the 2011 MLS Cup, Donovan scored the title-clinching goal in the 72nd minute over the Houston Dynamo, securing his fourth MLS Cup title.
+In the MLS Cup 2011, Donovan scored the title-clinching goal in the 72nd minute over the Houston Dynamo, securing his fourth MLS Cup title.

 Donovan was named the MLS Cup MVP.

 In October 2012, Donovan expressed his desire to take a break from his professional soccer career, citing physical and mental exhaustion as the main reasons.
-In LA Galaxy's next match, the 2012 MLS Cup, a rematch with Houston, Donovan converted a penalty kick in the 65th minute of play to give LA a 2–1 lead.
+In LA Galaxy's next match, the MLS Cup 2012, a rematch with Houston, Donovan converted a penalty kick in the 65th minute of play to give LA a 2–1 lead.
 The goal was Donovan's fifth in MLS Cup Finals.
 LA Galaxy went on to win their second straight MLS Cup, 3–1.

-Donovan returned to training with LA Galaxy on March 25, 2013, and made his season debut five days later against Toronto FC, coming on as a 61st-minute substitute.
+Donovan returned to training with LA Galaxy on March 25, 2013, and made his season debut five days later against Toronto, coming on as a 61st-minute substitute.
 However, upon his return, it was announced he would be forced to relinquish the captaincy to Robbie Keane for the 2013 season.
 He scored two goals against Chivas USA, tying him with Jeff Cunningham together as the top MLS goalscorer with 134 goals.
 On May 25, 2014, Donovan scored twice against the Philadelphia Union to break Cunningham's record of 134, making Donovan MLS's All-Time leading goalscorer with 136 goals.
 On August 6, 2014, he scored the winning goal at the 2014 MLS All-Star Game, putting the ball past Bayern Munich goalkeeper Manuel Neuer at the 70th minute, he was subsequently substituted for Sporting Kansas City striker Dom Dwyer and gave the captain's armband to Canadian international Will Johnson.
-On August 7, 2014, Donovan announced he would be retiring at the end of the 2014 Major League Soccer season; the season ended with LA Galaxy winning their fourth MLS Cup of the Donovan era on December 7, 2014.
+On August 7, 2014, Donovan announced he would be retiring at the end of the 2014 Major League Soccer season; the season ended with LA Galaxy winning MLS Cup 2014 as well their fourth MLS Cup of the Donovan era on December 7, 2014.